Amazon Inventory Management in 4 Easy Steps

 Smart inventory buyers factor these “what ifs” into their inventory order lead times and demand forecasting when placing orders with suppliers.
 Here are what these terms mean, and how Amazon can help you make smarter inventory order decisions:

-- Over-ordering – Ordering too much ties up your money in more inventory than you need.
-Knowing lead times helps you judge how often you need to order stock to cover orders over a set period of time, and how much you need to order each time.
+- Over-ordering: Ordering too much ties up your money in more inventory than you need.
+Knowing lead times helps you judge how often you need to order stock to cover orders over a set period of time and how much you need to order each time.

-- Ordering too late – If you don’t allow enough lead time when reordering, you run the risk of hitting zero inventory on Amazon before new stock arrives.
+- Ordering too late: If you don’t allow enough lead time when reordering, you run the risk of hitting zero inventory on Amazon before new stock arrives.

-To avoid these pitfalls, you should constantly track your current inventory levels and sales volume, and balance this against your lead times for new inventory shipments.
+To avoid these pitfalls, you should constantly track your current inventory levels and sales volume and balance this against your lead times for new inventory shipments.

 Here, the Amazon Selling Coach is a valuable tool.
 It generates low-inventory alerts so you know when it’s time to reorder.
-Inventory alerts are based on the lead times that you enter for each product, and the sales volume that Amazon tracks for you.
+Inventory alerts are based on the lead times you enter for each product, and the sales volume Amazon tracks for you.
 This way, your orders are based on sound data, not guesswork.

-Again, the Amazon Selling Coach is a great tool for forecasting your inventory reorder needs based on your actual Amazon sales and inventory levels.
+Again, the Amazon Selling Coach is a great tool for sales forecasting your inventory reorder needs based on your actual Amazon sales and inventory levels.

-However, you need to apply your own intuition and experience when placing orders based on forecast numbers.
+Remember to apply your own intuition and experience when placing orders based on forecast numbers.
 Seasonal demand, holidays, and trends can affect your stock needs up or down.
 You should consider all of this, along with lead times, in your decision-making process.

 Example: Combine Lead Times, Forecasting, and Experience for Smart Buys

-Let’s say you sell fashion swimsuits.
+Let’s say you sell swimsuits.
 In late July, Amazon Selling Coach sends you a low-inventory alert for a popular swimsuit.
 It has tracked increasing sales volumes in June and July.

 According to forecast sales numbers and your current inventory, Amazon expects you to run out in mid-August.
 It tells you to buy 30 more suits to cover two more months of orders after you run out.